 A physical exam by a health care provider can determine whether vaginal odor is being caused by something that is treatable with a medication, such as for bacterial vaginosis, trichomonas, or yeast.
 In these cases, the unpleasant smell usually goes away after the treatment.
 The physical exam can also detect other health problems that might cause unusual body odors.
-If you’re a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
-If you’re not at Columbia, consider scheduling a visit with a gynecologist or your regular health care provider.
+Consider scheduling a visit with a gynecologist or your regular health care provider.

 Some basic steps to prevent run-of-the-mill vaginal odor caused by overgrowths of normal skin bacteria include: